Global Rewards in Multi-Agent Deep Reinforcement Learning for Autonomous Mobility on Demand Systems: Numerical studies

 We benchmark our algorithms using the experimental design of \citet{Enders2023}, which bases on New York Taxi data \citep{NYCTLC2015} in a hexagonal grid of Manhattan, with 38 large, 11 small, or 5 small zones.
 In this realm, we study five instances: two edge cases with high (5 zones, 15 vehicles) and low (11 zones, 6 vehicles) acceptance rates, two typical test cases (11 zones, 18 and 24 vehicles), and a comparatively large instance (38 zones, 100 vehicles).
 For details on the experimental design, we refer to Appendix \ref{app:setup} and report hyperparameters for all models in Appendix \ref{app:hyperparameters}.

 Firstly, we test $\text{COMA}^\text{scd}$ on all five instances and benchmark it against LRA of \citet{Enders2023} and a greedy algorithm, which considers requests in their order of submission, accepting profitable ones and rejecting all others.
 Secondly, we present an ablation study to show the superiority of $\text{COMA}^\text{scd}$ over our alternative algorithms that use global rewards.
 Thirdly, we discuss why $\text{COMA}^\text{scd}$ outperforms LRA.
+For details on the performance metrics, we refer to Appendix \ref{app:perfmetrics}.